stake-house/wagyu-installer/README.md

 There are no releases yet.
 Please see Development section.

 ## Getting Involved
 Theres plenty left to do with StakeHouse.
-If you'd like to help out come join us on the [EthStaker](http://invite.gg/ethstaker) discord, channel #stakehouse or reach out to Colfax (discord username: colfax#1983) directly.
+If you'd like to help out come join us on the [EthStaker](http://invite.gg/ethstaker) discord, channel #stakehouse, or reach out to Colfax (discord username: colfax#1983) directly.

-Also feel free to watch our demo above and/or browse our open [issues](https://github.com/ethstaker-core/stakehouse/issues).
+Also try it out (feedback welcome!), take a look our demo above, and/or browse our open [issues](https://github.com/ethstaker-core/stakehouse/issues).

 ## Development
 ### Requirements